Knowing how to say hello in Indonesian (Bahasa Indonesia) is going to come in very handy while traveling there.

 Although technically not correct, the selamat is sometimes left out of the beginning of greetings, making them very informal — much in the way that English speakers sometimes simply say "morning" instead of "good morning" to friends.

-Funny Mistake: Some places in Indonesia don't really use selamat siang, they go right to selamat sore.
-If you decide to say selamat siang, be sure to pronounce the " i " in the siang as "ee" rather than "ai."
+Funny mistake: Some places in Indonesia don't really use selamat siang, they go right to selamat sore.
+If you decide to say selamat siang, be sure to pronounce the "i" in the siang as "ee" rather than "ai."
 The Indonesian word for sweetheart is sayang (sounds like: "sai-ahng").
 You may get some interesting reactions when calling your taxi driver a sweetheart!

 Indonesians shake hands, but it's more of a touch than a firm shake.
 Don't expect the firm grip that is common in the West.
 After shaking, it is customary to briefly touch your heart in a sign of respect.

-Asking How Someone Doing
+Asking How Someone Is Doing

 You can expand on your greeting by asking how someone is doing.
 The way to ask is apa kabar which means "how are you?"
 Interestingly, the literal translation is "what's new / what is the news?"